C. 1320 LUCERNE (Switzerland)

 1328 March 5, NAVARRE (France)

-After the death of Charles the Fair, Philip's brother and successor, Pedro Olligoyen, a Franciscan friar, used the Jews as a scapegoat against French rule.
+After the death of Charles the Fair (Charles IV), Philip's brother and successor, Pedro Olligoyen, a Franciscan friar, used the Jews as a scapegoat against French rule.
+Charles was the last of the French Capet dynasty which had inherited Navarre.
+Local militias tried to defend the Jews but were outnumbered.
 All Jewish houses were pillaged then destroyed.
 Approximately 6000 Jews were murdered.
 There were 20 survivors.
+Those that took part were fined but the fines were later cancelled.

 A street with the name of Via Scannaguidei